Cancer Services

 Side effects of bone marrow transplant

-While bone marrow transplant can achieve a remission, or even a cure, for your condition, there are risks and side effects to consider.
+While a bone marrow transplant can achieve a remission, or even a cure, for your condition, there are risks and side effects to consider.
 Your transplant team will carefully discuss these risks with you before the transplant and connect you with expert specialists to address any side effects.

-Side effects of conditioning
+Side effects of the conditioning phase include:

 • Mouth sores